-D. Controlled Substances
+B. Controlled Substances

-BACKGROUND: Synthetic drug products, which mimic the pharmacological effects of amphetamines, cocaine, ecstasy, and other illegal drugs but can be easily purchased in gas stations, convenience stores, etc., have been a national problem for the past several years.
+BACKGROUND: Synthetic drug products, and Kratom, which contains any part of the plant Mitragyna Speciosa, or an extract, synthetic alkaloid, or synthetically derived compound of such plant, all of which mimic the pharmacological effects of amphetamines, cocaine, ecstasy, and other illegal drugs but can be easily purchased in gas stations, convenience stores, etc., have been a national problem for the past several years.
 The Florida Legislature must routinely pass legislation to add new synthetic drug compounds to Schedule 1 of Florida's controlled substance schedule, allowing law enforcement officials and prosecutors to arrest and prosecute for the possession and sale of those particular substances.

-POSITION: The City of Coconut Creek supports legislation adding newly configured chemical compounds intended to be sold as synthetic drugs to the Schedule 1 list of the Florida controlled substance schedule.
+POSITION: The City of Coconut Creek supports legislation adding newly configured chemical compounds intended to be sold as synthetic drugs and Kratom to the Schedule 1 list of the Florida controlled substance schedule.

-E. Firefighter Benefits
+C. Firefighter Benefits

-BACKGROUND: Senate Bill 426 provided various benefits to qualifying full-time employed (and post-employed) firefighters who receive a diagnosis of certain specified cancers.
+BACKGROUND: Senate Bill 426 provided various benefits to qualifying full-time employed (and post- employed) firefighters who receive a diagnosis of certain specified cancers.
 The bill also provided new employer-funded benefits as an alternative to workers' compensation benefits, and enhances existing disability and death benefits for firefighters.
 Benefits to qualified firefighters which must be paid directly by local governments instead of insurers include, but are not limited to, cancer treatment, reimbursement for out-of-pocket deductibles, and one-time cash payouts of \$25,000 upon initial cancer diagnosis.
 This is an unfunded mandate which has already raised rates for firefighters as well as police as a class.

-POSITION: The City is supportive of appropriate coverage for its employees, however, the legislation is too broad; therefore, the City supports clarification of the statute to provide benefits for those conditions/cancers directly related to the scope of the employment.
+POSITION: The City is supportive of appropriate coverage for its employees; however, the legislation is too broad; therefore, the City supports clarification of the statute to provide benefits for those conditions/cancers directly related to the scope of the employment.

-F. Combating Public Disorder (NEW)
+D. Combating Public Disorder

-BACKGROUND: House Bill 1, aimed at combating public disorder, amends Section 768.28, Fla.
+BACKGROUND: House Bill 1 (2021), aimed at combating public disorder, amended Section 768.28, Fla.
 Stat. to provide that a municipality has a duty to allow the municipal law enforcement agency to respond appropriately to protect persons and property during a riot or unlawful assembly.
-If the municipality breaches that duty, the bill provides the municipality is civilly liable for specified damages proximately caused by the municipality's breach of that duty and sovereign immunity recovery caps do not apply.
-The new legislation fails to address the emergent circumstances which can be evaluated only on-site during an active situation and creates an open window for lawsuits any time there is damage.
+If the municipality breaches that duty, the bill provided that the municipality is civilly liable for specified damages proximately caused by the municipality's breach of that duty and sovereign immunity recovery caps do not apply.
+The new legislation failed to address the emergent circumstances which can be evaluated only on-site during an active situation and creates an open window for lawsuits any time there is damage.
 The unwritten presumption is that if there is damage, then the municipality failed to respond appropriately.
 The presumption may trigger over-aggressive law-enforcement responses in order to ensure they have not breached their duty, which may do more to inflame an unstable crowd, thereby creating more dangerous and damaging conditions.